 Timing of eating during pregnancy differs based on sociodemographic factors

 While recruiting for this study, we excluded individuals with pre-existing diabetes, inaccurate or missing timing data, who were lost to follow up, those who delivered multiples, and those without outcome data at the time of the analysis.
-This resulted in 102 unique individuals, 54 who had survey responses for trimesters 2 and 3 (Figure 2).
+This resulted in 102 unique individuals, 54 of whom had survey responses for both trimesters 2 and 3 (Figure 2).
 PRESS participants tended to be older (32.1 ± 0.54 years), highly educated (78.4% had at least one college degree), wealthy (63.7% >$100,000 a year), and had similar proportions of male and female infants (56.9% male).

 In this population the timing of the first eating occasion on weekdays during the second trimester was associated with parent-reported race and ethnicity, maternal education, sleep duration, and marital status.
-Participants from historically excluded groups tended to eat their first and last meal later in the day, as well as have a later fasting midpoint (Tables 1).
-This was also true with respect to measures of socioeconomic status like household income and maternal education, where those who were wealthier and more highly educated tended to begin and finish eating earlier in the day than those with fewer resources.
+Participants from historically excluded race/ethnicity groups tended to eat their first and last meal later in the day, as well as have a later fasting midpoint (Tables 1).
+This was also true with respect to measures of socioeconomic status including household income and maternal education, where those who were wealthier and more highly educated tended to begin and finish eating earlier in the day than those with fewer resources.
 Participants who were married or in a partnership tended to consume meals earlier, begin fasts earlier and have earlier fating midpoints.
-Sleep duration greater than 8 hours was significantly associated timing of the first and last meal, as well as longer fasting durations, but not fasting midpoint.
-Similar associations were seen for weekend values during trimester 2.
-However, delivering before 37 weeks gestation was associated with later timing of first meal on weekend, and the timing of eating for both first and last meals tended to be later than on weekdays, although there were few individuals who delivered preterm (Table 2).
+Sleep duration greater than 8 hours was significantly associated with later timing of the first and last meal, as well as longer fasting durations, but not fasting midpoint.
+Similar associations were seen for weekend values during trimester 2Delivering before 37 weeks gestation was associated with later timing of first meal on weekend, and the timing of eating for both first and last meals tended to be later than on weekdays, although there were few individuals who delivered preterm (Table 2).

 The timing of eating in trimester 3 on weekdays had fewer significant associations than did trimester 2 (Table 3).
 Later sleeping midpoint was associated with higher self-reported stress levels, which was driven by first meal.
-There were also more associations with gestational factors, such as earlier timing of first meal and vaginal delivery, and longer fasting duration occurring more in pregnancies that resulted in children assigned male sex at birth.
+There were also more associations with gestational factors, such as earlier timing of first meal and higher likelihood of vaginal delivery, and longer fasting duration occurring more in pregnancies that resulted in children assigned male sex at birth.
 Timing of eating variables in trimester 3 on weekends were also later than weekday, and with fewer associations (Table 4).
 Timing of first and last meal was again associated with parent race/ethnicity.
-Having greater amounts of physical activity during pregnancy was associated with lower oral glucose tolerance test in mid-gestation (Table 5).
-Whereas infant birth weight positively associated with gestational age at delivery.
+Having greater amounts of physical activity during pregnancy was associated with lower oral glucose tolerance test in mid-gestation (Table 5).Infant birth weight positively associated with gestational age at delivery.

 Infant birth weight is inversely associated with the timing of eating during pregnancy

 Directionality of associations for birth weight with eating variables in trimester 2 were similar between weekdays and weekends.
 Generally, later eating times, and later fasting midpoint were associated with lower infant birth weights (Figure 3A).
 During the second trimester on weekends, each hour later initiation of the first meal was significantly associated a 125.28-gram reduction in infant birth weight (95% CI(-214.56, -36.00), p =0.0072 ).
 Later fasting midpoint was also associated with a 122.6-gram lower birth weight (95% CI(-230.0, -15.40), p =0.028).
-However, after adjustment for gestational age at delivery, both associations were attenuated, and remained similar with subsequent adjustment for infant sex, sleep duration, annual household income, race/ethnicity, and physical activity.
+However, after adjustment for preterm delivery, both associations were attenuated, and remained similar with subsequent adjustment for infant sex, sleep duration, annual household income, race/ethnicity, and physical activity.
 There was no apparent relationship between fasting duration and infant birth weight during the second trimester.